 Financial incentives are needed to respond to a cost-pushing consumerism in the social basic insurance.
 Thus, this important insurance coverage remains financially acceptable for everybody.
 Those who are dependent on medical help and make use of services are willing to bear a portion of costs.
 In the end this stimulates not only the personal responsibility, but – even more important – also the solidarity.

-The health insurance must not be used for funding the necessary infrastructure (for example in the form of investment contributions or initial funding), since the law allows and requires that medical services be reimbursed exclusively.
+Health insurers should not be called upon to finance the necessary infrastructure (for instance in the form of investment contributions or initial funding), because the law stipulates that insurance may and should only pay for medical services.

-Health literacy can be understood in the most general sense as the ability of an individual person to make every day life decisions that have a positive effect on health.
-It is an essential prerequisite for exercising the personal responsibility and must enable anyone to understand health information and assume responsibility for the personal health.
+In general terms, health literacy can be understood as the ability of an individual to make decisions in their day-to-day lives that have a positive impact on their health.
+It is an essential requirement in the perception of personal responsibility, and should enable everyone to understand health-related information and take responsibility for their own health.

-Therefore the health literacy in the population should be enhanced.
+It is for this reason that health literacy among the population should be improved.

 In 2017 each premium payer shall pay CHF 3.60 and starting from 2018 CHF 4.80 p.a. to the foundation Health Promotion Switzerland.
 This foundation is responsible for the development and implementation of health promotion and prevention programmes.
 No provision is made for further financing from the basic insurance.
 In 2012 the Federal Council failed to introduce a comprehensive law on prevention.
 Nevertheless, prevention should be intensified in the area of non-transmissible chronic diseases.
 It is assumed that a more intensive prevention could have a positive impact on the health condition of chronically ill patients and on the constant increase in costs in the health system.